 American Museum, Bath.
 Claverton.
 The Museum features collections from the United States where you can visit room sets that recreate periods of American history giving the feeling that someone has just stepped out, as well as our world-renowned folk art, quilt and map collections.
-The Exhibition Gallery has a rotating programme of temporary exhibitions with America in Crisis from 11 March to 4 July 2023.
-America in Crisis brings together over 80 works from 39 top American photographers, exploring social change in the US through the lens of a diverse group of artists from the 1960s till today.
-Next up is a Lego exhibition called Brick America.
+The Exhibition Gallery has a rotating programme of temporary exhibitions with Brick America a Lego exhibition.
+Until 31 December.

 Museum of Bath at Work.
 Julian Rd, Bath BA1 2RH.
-A Visual Record of a City at Work exhibition continues with photos and videos.
 Enter the world of working Bath through a series of authentically reconstructed workplaces, workshops and display galleries.
 Two thousand years of working life are on display from a Victorian ironmongers and engineering works, a soft drinks making factory and even a Bath Stone mine working, all on show in a former Real Tennis court, dating from 1777.
-Displays in two galleries: Landscapes and Livelihoods and Knowing Your Place.
+Exhibition: All Day Long: The Workers of Bath in Fifty Portrait Photographs

 Museum of East Asian Art.
 MEAA’s collections consist of some 2,000 objects.
 The majority of these are of Chinese origin, spanning from 5,000 BC to the present.
 The collections also contain artefacts from Japan and Korea and a number of countries in South East Asia.